-Join Mike Meyers for an in-depth discussion in this video Dynamic disks, part of CompTIA A+ Exam Prep (220-902) Part 2: Putting Pieces Together.
+Join Mike Meyers for an in-depth discussion in this video Dynamic disks, part of CompTIA A+ (220-902) Cert Prep: 2 Putting Pieces Together.

 - For the first few decades of the PC world,…the only real partition table we had to use…was old MBR.…Now MBR has a lot of limitations,…and the four partition limit is just, like,…one of the very least of those problems.…So around the year 2000,…Microsoft unveiled a new kind of partitioning.…Now I gotta be careful with this…because it's not really a new partition table…that replaces MBR,…MBR's still there,…but Microsoft creates its own partition table,…but not on the partition table,…but really his own little Operating System-level partition.…